Salamander letter: Initial assessments of authenticity

 The letter was initially deemed authentic by experienced document examiners, however this conclusion is disputed.
-Critics of the Church of Jesus Christ of Latter-day Saints (LDS Church) have used the letter as an argument against the validity of the religion.
+Critics of the LDS Church have used the letter as an argument against the validity of the religion.
 The letter was useful to these organizations because it seemed to support the opinions of Reed Durham, D. Michael Quinn, and others regarding "magical" aspects of Smith's religious experiences.